 Indicate the apparent symptoms; however, do not attempt to diagnose.

-Advise the contact that s/he may want to contact a physician regarding the child’s condition.
+Advise the contact that s/he may want to contact a health care practitioner regarding the child’s condition.

-Take care of child until parent, physician(health care professional), or ambulance arrives.
+Take care of child until parent, health care practitioner, or ambulance arrives.

 Use emergency ambulance service if needed.

-Administer medication in accordance with District policy and procedure only when ordered by the student’s personal physician.
+Administer medication in accordance with District policy and procedure when ordered by the student’s personal health care practitioner.

 Keep the student in a first aid area if s/he appears to be unable to return to the classroom.